Human Eyes Inspired Recurrent Neural Networks are More Robust Against Adversarial Noises: Experiments

 \section{Experiments}

-We train these three models (Crop-S, Crop-D and Retina) for single-label classification, and evaluate their adversarial robustness.
-As additional baseline models, we also trained a model with feedforward CNN (FF-CNN) and a model with recurrent attention, but without overt eye movements (S3TA \cite{zoran2020towards}).
-None of the models under comparison is trained with adversarial training, since our focus is on the model architecture, instead of learning strategies.
+With the proposed models, we first test the performance of the models on single-label and multi-label classification tasks.
+Then, we test how close the model attention is to human attention.
+At the same time, the effect of input sampling (retinal transformation, double crops, or single crop) on the generated attention is investigated.
+Lastly, we then test our models on the adversarial attacks to evaluate their adversarial robustness.
+As additional baseline models, we also trained a model with feed-forward CNN (FF-CNN) and a model with recurrent attention, but without overt eye movements (S3TA (\cite{zoran2020towards})).
+In the literature by \cite{zoran2020towards}, S3TA is trained with adversarial training.
+However, since our focus is on the model architecture, instead of learning strategies, we use S3TA trained on single-label classification and multi-label classification tasks without adversarial training.

-For training data, we randomly sample $100$ classes from ILSVRC2012 \cite{deng2009imagenet} with $1,000$ classes, and form ImageNet100.
-All dynamical models (Crop-S, Crop-D, Retina and S3TA) are trained while these models take four sequential gazes to an image (one gaze for each step).
-Table~\ref{table:sum} includes the top-1 accuracy on ImageNet100’s validation set for all models, and summarizes their properties.
-Fig.~\ref{fig:vis_attn}(a) demonstrates the learned fixation points for each model.
-The first four fixations are placed on the foreground objects.
-For the retinal sampling, the hyper-parameter \(b\) is set to $12.0$, if not specified otherwise.